 While we’re on breath control, let’s talk about your respiratory cycle.
 Your respiratory cycle is your natural cycle of breath.
 You breathe in, you breathe out, and then you do it all over again.
 It’s not complicated, and you do it every day without thinking.
 Yet, for some reason, when you’re behind your rifle, breathing is a huge part of your focus.
 And since it’s such a big deal, we’re going to talk about what that natural cycle looks like and how it can affect your shot placement.

 Your respiratory cycle tends to last between 4 and 5 seconds.
-In this time you will inhale and exhale, that takes approximately two seconds.
+In this time, you will inhale and exhale, which takes approximately two seconds.
 But, what happened to those other 2 to 3 seconds.
 Well, those 2 to 3 seconds are where you have your natural respiratory pause—where you’ll actually pull the trigger—this pause could be drawn out for 12 to 15 seconds.
 Keep in mind; this shouldn’t require a lot of effort or discomfort.
 For shooting, the safest amount of time to pause is between 8 and 10 seconds.

-If for some reason, you can’t get the shot out in those 8 to 10 seconds, you need to start your respiratory cycle over again.
+If, for some reason, you can’t get the shot out in those 8 to 10 seconds, you need to start your respiratory cycle over again.
 Remember, shoot between breaths, not during.

 Another controllable factor of getting your round downrange and on target is your trigger squeeze.
 Most people know slow and steady wins the race.
 Well, slow and steady also get the bullet on target.
 It’s not enough to simply have control of your breath, you also need control of your finger.
 You don’t want to find yourself slapping or jerking the trigger.
 If you do this, your bullet will go too far left or right—depending on what side you’re shooting from.
 Instead, apply steady and smooth pressure until the round fires.
-When you hear what people often call, the audible click, you slowly release the trigger.
+When you hear what people often call the audible click, you slowly release the trigger.
 Follow-through on your shot and your round is more likely to hit the target, assuming you’re doing everything else right.

 You can practice any of these techniques on a number of our targets found here.